myg36t91/myg36t91/README.md

 - 🔭 I’m currently studying master degree in NTUST EE.
-- 🌱 I’m currently learning O-RAN
+- 🌱 I’m currently learning .. sor, I don't know QAQ

 <!--
 **myg36t91/myg36t91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.